Carvana Co. (CVNA) Shares Down Despite Recent Market Volatility

 Sponsored

 The average price point forecasted by analysts for Carvana Co.
-(CVNA) is $9.84, which is $1.6 above the current market price.
-The public float for CVNA is 95.72M, and currently, short sellers hold a 55.82% ratio of that float.
-The average trading volume of CVNA on February 27, 2023 was 30.37M shares.
+(CVNA) is $9.81, which is $0.5 above the current market price.
+The public float for CVNA is 95.72M, and currently, short sellers hold a 47.96% ratio of that floaft.
+The average trading volume of CVNA on March 01, 2023 was 30.85M shares.

 Analysts’ Opinion of CVNA